Autumn spans the Noongar seasons of Bunuru (warm days) and Djeran (cooler weather), which reflect south-west WA’s unique climate.

 23. Go cloud watching.
 Can you see animals or shapes?
 Tell a story about them as they float across the sky.

 24. Explore a national park near you.
-With more than 60 around WA, you can find out more at https://parks.dpaw.wa.gov.au/park-finder
+With more than 60 around WA, you can find out more on the Explore Parks WA website.

-25. Visit as many nature playspaces as you can!
+25. Visit a nature play space.
 Download our free Top Nature Play Spaces resource to get started.